grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 ### $\_\_timezone

-The `$__timezone` variable returns the currently selected time zone, either `utc` or an entry of the IANA time zone database (e.g. `America/New_York`).
+The `$__timezone` variable returns the currently selected time zone, either `utc` or an entry of the IANA time zone database (for example, `America/New_York`).

-If the currently selected time zone is _Browser Time_, your browser time zone will be guessed.
+If the currently selected time zone is _Browser Time_, Grafana will try to determine your browser time zone.

 ## Chained variables